xebro-gmbh/make-core/README.md

 ## Related Bundles

 Most common bundles are already checked into this repository (`docker/php`, `docker/node`, `docker/postgres`, `docker/localstack`, `docker/mailcatcher`, `docker/etc`).
 You can also import other public bundles (for example `make-docker`, `make-traefik`, or any bundle you create) as long as their `Makefile` follows the same conventions—drop them under `docker/<name>` and the core will wire them in automatically.

+## License

+This make bundle is provided under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+Copyright (c) 2025 xebro GmbH